Flagsmith/flagsmith-docs/docs/basic-features/managing-segments.md

 Segments for Flags and Config are overridden at the Environment level, meaning that different Environments can define their own Segment overrides.

+Segments **_only_** come into effect if you are getting the Flags for a particular Identity.
+If you are just retrieving the flags for an Environment without passing in an Identity, your user will **_never_** be applied to a Segment as there is no context to use.

 :::tip

 Segments are _not_ sent back to client SDKs.
 They are used to override flag values within the dashboard, but they are